evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Comfort/_index.md

 The battery has a gross capacity of 84kWh and a net capacity of 81,7kWh, meaning you have a 2,3kWh buffer for protection.
 (2,7%).

  The [WLTP range](../../../../guides/understandingrange/wltp) is 396 km (246 mi).
-The consumption is 20,6kWh/100km for the WLTP standard test.
+The consumption is 20.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 135kW.
 A full charge from 0 - 100% would take 67 minutes, while a more common scenario of 10-80% would take 32 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 72%, resulting in an actual charge speed, including time loss on 94kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 72%, resulting in an actual charge speed, including time loss, of 94kW.
 Each charge session would take 34 minutes and 1 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 32kWh/100km, 1000km will take 10 hours and 53 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 32kWh/100km, 1000km will take 10 hours and 53 minutes.
 This trip will require four charge session(s) charging from 6% to 79%.
 The total time lost for charging up the battery will be 153 minutes.

 ### Onboard charger